sebastiengreg/pplaaf-web2/collections/_staff-en/4-naidoo.md

 ---
 name: Jaysen Naidoo
-role: Technical Support
+role: Technical Support / Developer
 image: naidoo.jpg
 ---
-Jaysen Naidoo provides general technical support as well as software and web development services to PPLAAF.
+Jaysen Naidoo provides technical support and software and web development for PPLAAF.
 Jaysen is a software engineer with years of experience in application and software development.